ShubhamTech24/drishti/README.md

 5.Open the application
 After running the above command, a URL will be generated in the terminal (usually http://localhost:3000 or similar).
 Open that URL in your browser to access the application.

+## For Crowd Density AI
+1. Open Merge Folder Than Run the following command:

+        python app.py